iodigital-com/figex/README.md

     - `useAndroidRasterScales`: A shorthand to create `mdpi`, `hdpi`, `xhdpi`, `xxhdpi`, `xxxhdpi` exports of raster graphics.
 Ignored if `rasterScales` is defined
     - `companionFileName`: The name of the generated companion file.
 A `/` will cause a directory to be created.
+If this is set `companionFileTemplatePath` is required
     - `companionFileTemplatePath`: The path to the Jinja2 template.
-See `samples/Contents.json.figex` for an example and see below for more details
+See `samples/Contents.json.figex` for an example and see below for more details.
+If `companionFileName` is not set, this value is ignored
-    - `useXcodeAssetCompanionFile`: A shorthand to create xcode assets `Contents.json` companion files, using the default template or `companionFileTemplatePath` if supplied, and a Contents.json file will be written to the parent folder of the `companionFileName` uses the `companionFileName` instead of `Contents.json` if supplied
+    - `useXcodeAssetCompanionFile`: A shorthand to create xcode assets `Contents.json` companion files.
+Ignored if `companionFileName` is set

 ## Templating
 The templating engine uses Jinja syntax.
 You can use loops, if statements and more.
 FigEx's templating is build with [jinjava](https://github.com/HubSpot/jinjava) which is also the base of HubSpot's [HubL templating system](https://developers.hubspot.com/docs/cms/hubl).
 This means the syntax for if-statements and loops also applies to FigEx, same goes for the filters available.
 Of course, HubSpot specific variables and functions are not available.